 Wellesley College is an EO/AA educational institution and employer.
 The College is committed to increasing the diversity of its community and the curriculum.
 Candidates who believe they will contribute to that goal are encouraged to apply.

-In 2020, in collaboration with the Dean's Office and the Knapp Social Science Center, the Newhouse Center will offer up to four summer fellowships for humanities faculty and three summer fellowships for interdisciplinary fields that straddle the social sciences and humanities.
+In 2022, the Newhouse Center will offer four to five summer fellowships for faculty in the humanities and in interdisciplinary fields that straddle the social sciences and humanities.
 Faculty should plan to work on a research project that is nearing readiness for publication.
 To build a sense of community, faculty will be required to be in residence for four weeks during the summer.
-In the year following the residency period, faculty will also be required to give a public presentation to the community on the work they have readied for submission.
-Preference for summer grants will be given tot hose who declare their intention to submit their work to a peer-reviewed journal or academic press.
+In the year following the residency period, faculty will also have the option to give a public presentation to the community on the work they have readied for submission.
+Preference for summer grants will be given to those who declare their intention to submit their work to a peer-reviewed journal or academic press.

-- Wellesley faculty will be given an office for the summer, access to a computer, and a stipend of $4,000 for costs associated with research, excluding equipment.
+- Wellesley faculty will be given an office for the summer, access to a computer, and a stipend (amount TBD) for costs associated with research, excluding equipment.

 - The summer fellowship program runs from June 15 to August 15 every summer.

-- In addition to presenting their own work during the academic year, summer fellows are strongly encouraged to attend other fellows' presentations.
+- In addition to having the option to present their own work during the academic year, summer fellows are strongly encouraged to attend other fellows' presentations.

 - The advisory board votes on fellowship applications and follows a strict recusal policy.
 (Applications that bridge the humanities and social sciences will be judged by the director of the Knapp Center with faculty from the Social Sciences.)